This page will lay out as much information as possible about being a vendor in the Pride, Not Prejudice Market.

 As this is an online show and we are looking to cultivate a manageable number of listings, both for the benefit of the data entry and for an overall shopping experience.
 As such, vendors are limited to 30 listings.

-A second exception to this limitation is for pronoun and pride flag related items.
-Due to the fact there are more than five pronouns used and more than five pride flags/identities we are willing to work with makers on this.
-You can either have additional variations or can have a personalization box where shoppers can write in the flag(s) or pronouns they would like.
+Personalization boxes for pronoun and pride flag related items.
+Due to the fact there are many pronouns used and five pride flags/identities that exist we are able to offer personalization boxes for listings of this type.
+You can either have all the available options as variations or can have a personalization box where shoppers can write in the flag(s) or pronouns they would like.
 Please make it clear in your listing photos/description what the options are – drop off deadlines will still need to be met.
+Please note that this is only for items of this type.
+We are not allowing personalized items (such as having a name added) in order to ensure turn around.

-Vendors must submit their listings using the Google Docs template (to be finalized and provided during the announcement of acceptance) according to the dates below.
-Those submitting by the Early Bird listing may submit 5 additional listings.
+Vendors must submit their listings using this guide according to the dates below.
+Those submitting by the Early Bird listing deadline may submit 5 additional listings.

 We are providing ample time between this deadline and the show to allow for entry, verification, and tweaks as necessary.
 While listings will not be able to be changed, we will have flexibility to adjust quantities within reason.